Bethnal Green: Victorian era

-In the 19th century, Bethnal Green remained characterised by its market gardens and by weaving.
+In the early 19th century, Bethnal Green remained characterised by its market gardens and by weaving.
 Having been an area of large houses and gardens as late as the 18th century, by about 1860 Bethnal Green was mainly full of tumbledown old buildings with many families living in each house.
 By the end of the century, Bethnal Green was one of the poorest slums in London.
 Jack the Ripper operated at the western end of Bethnal Green and in neighbouring Whitechapel.
 In 1900, the Old Nichol Street rookery was replaced with the Boundary Estate (near the limits of Shoreditch).
 This was a first in council housing.
 Brothers Lew Grade and Bernard Delfont were brought up on the estate.
 In 1909, the larger Bethnal Green Estate was opened with money left by the philanthropist William Richard Sutton which he left for "modern dwellings and houses for occupation by the poor of London and other towns and populous places in England".
 The Peabody Trust administered the funds to complete much of the estate in 1910.